 What Are the Welfare Concerns for Angora Rabbits?

 Rabbits are highly social animals who seek companionship and lots of space to move around, therefore by keeping them in tiny wire mesh cages on angora farms, they are unable to carry out many natural behaviours, like gnawing on branches and scrubs, hopping or digging.
 The low cages also deform their spines because they cannot sit upright, and the wire mesh flooring often causes serious injuries to the paws or legs.
 They do not get any daylight or enrichment materials.
-Due to the impossibility of being able to move and to occupy themselves appropriately by foraging and exploring, behavioral disorders often develop.
+Due to the impossibility of being able to move and to occupy themselves appropriately by foraging and exploring, behavioural disorders often develop.
 Abnormal, repetitive movements (stereotypies), high levels of physical aggression and gnawed or even injured ears are a daily occurrence.

 Angora rabbits are intentionally bred to have fluffy wool which compromises their welfare and health.
 It can lead to impaired sight and eye diseases, as well as intestinal problems due to fur ingestion.
 To reduce their own thick underwool, they clean their fur excessively and ingest massive amounts of it.
 However, their stomachs are not built to digest hair, and unlike cats, rabbits are unable to vomit or regurgitate the hair.
 This leads to severe intestinal problems.
 Additionally, their ears are bred to be short, which prevents proper body thermoregulation and together with the thick fur can lead to severe heat stress of the animals.
 This criteria fall within the scope of breeding of defects (i.e. the breeding of animals in a way that causes them pain, abnormalities, and other health problems for the purpose of economic gain).